dummyForSubmission/supportedMaterials/README.md

-#This are the supported materials.
+#Supported Materials.

-We provide with original and rewrited apps, taint-flow analysis results and case studies screenshot for reproduction
+We provide with original and rewrited apps, taint-flow analysis results and case studies screenshot for reproduction.
+The dummy repository for anonymous submission.

+##benchmark
+Contains original and rewrited apps from benchmark test